realm/BarCodes-Demo/README.md

 #### Bugs / ToDo
-    - Fix `#Selector` unrecognized  issue with edting the description for new items (seems to be a Swift4 v TargetAction/Selector thing)
+   - Fix `#Selector` unrecognized  issue with edting the description for new items (seems to be a Swift4 v TargetAction/Selector thing)

     - Get the `AVPreviewLayer` to correctly fill its enclosing view